segunsub/intro-to-paired-programming-lab/README.md

 **Hint**: Use MDN documentation on [toUpperCase()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase)

 Run `npm test` in the terminal to see if you've done problems 1 thorugh 4 correctly.
+If you get an error `sh: jest: command not found npm ERR!
+Test failed.
+See above for more details`, run `npm install` in your terminal, then try running `npm test` again.

 ## Challenge Problem